remoteoss/snowflake-utils/README.md

 - *temporary_file_format*: returns the name for a temporary file format based on table name and schema
 - *get_create_temporary_file_format_statement*: given the string definition of a file format, creates the corresponding temporary file format
 - *get_create_schema_statement*: generate the query to create the schema for the table (if not existing)
-- *get_create_table_statement*: generate the query to create the table, using the structure provided or auto-inferring (which can yield some incorret data types).
+- *get_create_table_statement*: generate the query to create the table, using the structure provided or auto-inferring (which can yield some incorrect data types).
 Currently the auto-infer does not support metadata columns.
 - *get_create_temporary_external_stage*: generate the query for a temporary stage for the table, based on the storage integration provided
-- *bulk_insert*: given a get of records, will insert them in a table, optionally fully refreshing it.
+- *bulk_insert*: given a set of records, will insert them in a table, optionally fully refreshing it.
 This is a plain insert and not a COPY, don't use it for large data.
 - *copy_into*: takes, as input:
   - a path (on S3)
   - a file format (either inline or already existing)
   - a match by column name parameter, defaulting to insensitive match between the file and the table
   - whether the table should be fully refreshed
-  - a list of target columns, if not all the columns are present in the file to be loaded (or not all need to be writte)
+  - a list of target columns, if not all the columns are present in the file to be loaded (or not all need to be written)
   - whether to sync tags (provided in the table structure) to the table/columns
   - whether to perform a qualify on the table after loading the data.
 If this is used, a list of primary keys (and optionally of replication keys) should also be provided.
 If only the primary keys are supplied, those will also be used to determine which records are kept (non deterministic).
 - *create_table*: runs the create table statement, with optional full refresh to recreate an existing table.